 Boneless turkey breast is coated with a buttery herb turkey breast marinade and cooked low and slow, in a sous vide water bath, to create a perfectly tender and succulent sous vide turkey breast.
-Sous vide boneless turkey breast is as easy to make as our Smoked Turkey Breast.
+Sous vide boneless turkey breast with Turkey Rub is as easy to make as our Smoked Turkey Breast.

 White meat turkey is extremely lean and tender, leading to a decadent soft roast, however it will end up dry and tough if overcooked even a few degrees.
 Thankfully, making sous vide turkey breast ensures the meat is cooked to the exact temperature you prefer.

 This sous vide turkey breast recipe cooks the meat low and slow to allow for moist and juicy turkey slices.

 Turkey Breast Marinade